 What does the term unconscious competence mean when it comes to your body?
-This means you automatically, without thinking use your body well in all your daily activities whether that is doing exercise, housework or sitting at your computer.
+This means you automatically, without thinking, use your body well in all your daily activities, whether that is doing exercise, housework, or sitting at your computer.
 When this blog idea hit me, I was specifically thinking about tensioning the core during tasks that require effort.
 Unfortunately, I have had to teach way too many people how to properly tension their core.

 The Unfortunate History of Teaching Core Tensioning

-This is me wondering why was that ever something that was taught to anyone, ever.
+This is me wondering why that was ever something that was taught to anyone, ever.
 It makes absolutely no sense whatsoever.
-And I will go toe to toe with anyone who wants to fight me on this.
+And I will go toe-to-toe with anyone who wants to fight me on this.
 Well, I will not engage in a physical battle, but I’d be open to a coffee and a polite exchange of ideas.
 I may switch into my old higher education lecture mode with lots of demonstrations and active learning, but I’ll do my best to keep my cool, as my dad would say.

 The Flow of Learning and Unlearning

-One of the skills I taught in the program was therapeutically transferring patients from a wheelchair to a chair, bed or toilet.
-Many of our students worked in places as nursing assistants or technicians in long term care centers or hospitals and had experience with patient transfers.
-They often came into the class feeling they “got this” and could even help me teach the labs.
-Unfortunately, these were often the students who struggled the most.
-Why?
-They had a lot of unlearning to do.
-There is a big difference between moving someone from point A to point B and therapeutically teaching someone with a new stroke the detailed steps of being able to safely do as much as they can while the therapist (student in this case) holds back and only does what the patient cannot all the while keeping them safe in the process.
+There is a big difference between moving someone from point A to point B and therapeutically teaching someone with a new stroke the detailed steps to safely do as much as they can while the therapist holds back and only does what the patient cannot, all the while keeping them safe in the process.
 All the students had to pass a rigorous practicum to demonstrate their conscious competence before being allowed to head off to their clinicals and work with real therapists and real patients in real hospitals.

 The Problem of Unconscious Competence and Teaching

-Once the students are at their clinical sites and paired with a therapist there is so much more to learn.
-The students must take their conscious competence and apply it in real life situations.
-The therapists expected to train these students have often been therapists for so long they have become unconsciously competent.
-This is a good thing!
-They are highly skilled and efficient at their jobs.
-They see what they do as easy because the skills just flow from them.
 This causes two problems.
-The therapist struggles breaking down the skill or activity into components the student can understand, and they don’t always understand why the student can’t do something that is so easy for them, and they get frustrated.
+The therapist struggles breaking down the skill or activity into components the student can understand, and they don’t always understand why the student can’t do something so easy for them, and they get frustrated.
 The point here is that a good teacher cannot just tell the student what to do but work to explain how to do it in a way the student can understand.
 Fortunately, the university has faculty to coach the clinicians in their teaching skills when needed so everyone usually ends up happy.

 How does this apply to core tensioning?